ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 13 And the sea gave up the dead which were in it, and death and Hades gave up the dead which were in them; and they were judged, every one of them according to their deeds.
 > 14 Then death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 > 15 And if anyone’s name was not found written in the book of life, he was thrown into the lake of fire.

+**Revelation 20 Summary**

+***In Chapter 20, John*** sees an angel binding Satan for a thousand years and casting him into the abyss so that he can no longer deceive the nations until the thousand years are completed (*vv.
+1–3*).
+John then sees thrones, and those who were martyred for their testimony reign with Christ during this millennium in what is called the first resurrection (*vv.
+4–6*).
+After the thousand years, Satan is released and deceives the nations once more, gathering them for battle, but fire from heaven consumes them.
+Satan is then thrown into the lake of fire forever (*vv.
+7–10*).
+John next sees a great white throne where the dead are judged according to their deeds; anyone not found in the book of life is cast into the lake of fire (*vv.
+11–15*).

+***Christ is presented as*** the reigning King during the millennium, the Judge at the great white throne, and the conqueror who brings the final defeat of Satan and all evil (*vv.
+4, 11–15*).

+***Believers should*** remain faithful to Christ’s reign, take confidence in His ultimate judgment and justice, and live in readiness for the resurrection and eternal life (*vv.
+4–6, 12*).

 **The New Heaven and Earth** *(21:1-9)*